lefevbre-organization/llama3/README.md

 5. Install the custom client add-on in Google Gmail for streamlined communication with the integrated system.

 **Next Steps (To-Do):**
-- Code interpreter (open source) for the automatic execution of tasks using the LLaMa3.
+- Implement an "Open interpreter" for the automatic execution of tasks using the LLM of LLaMa3 via [Open Interpreter](https://www.openinterpreter.com).

-This workflow represents a seamless interaction between Ollama, LLaMa3 model, Python Flask API, and Google Gmail add-on for optimized experimental outcomes.
+This workflow represents a seamless interaction between Ollama, LLaMa3 model, Python Flask API, Google Gmail add-on, and Open Interpreter for optimized experimental outcomes.